Froiden/build-my-mac/README.md

-##  🗣   How to build the PC in just 30 minutes
+##  🗣   How to setup new Macbook in just 30 minutes

 ### 💪   Follow Below steps
 1. Install Xcode and Homebrew